corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/basic-cordapp/contract.md

 * Farmer Bob creates the basket of apples.
 This intention is expressed by the `PackBasket` command.
 * Dave redeems the `BasketOfApples` state.
 This intention is expressed by the `Redeem` command, which you defined when creating `AppleStampContract`.

-The rules inside the `verify` method in the `requireThat` Corda DSL helper method are:
+The rules inside the `verify` method in the `require` Corda DSL helper method are:

 * For the `PackBasket` command:
   * This transaction should only output one `BasketOfApples` state.